Jonah 1 – Jonah Runs from God

 c.
 What do you mean, sleeper?
 Arise, call on your God: The captain knew that his crew cried to their gods, but it did nothing.
 Perhaps Jonah’s God could do something in the crisis.

 i.
 It must have seemed ironic to Jonah that the sailors demanded that he call on his God.
-His only reason for being on that ship was to escape his God.
+His only reason for being on that ship was to escape from his God.

 3. (7-8) The sailors discover that Jonah is the source of the trouble.